Yuan-Meng/personal_website/content/posts/cocosci.md

 # Morality

-*How can machines solve Hume's "is-ought" problem?
+*How can machines solve Hume's "is-ought" problem by going from how the world is to how it should be?
 How does learning to be moral differ from other statistical learning problems?*

 - Levine, S., Kleiman-Weiner, M., Schulz, L., Tenenbaum, J., & Cushman, F. (2020).
 The logic of universalization guides moral judgment. *Proceedings of the National Academy of Sciences, 117*(42), 26158-26169. ([PDF](https://www.pnas.org/content/pnas/117/42/26158.full.pdf))
 - Bear, A., Bensinger, S., Jara-Ettinger, J., Knobe, J., & Cushman, F. (2020).
 What comes to mind?. *Cognition, 194*, 104057. ([PDF](https://compdevlab.yale.edu/docs/2019/2019_Cognition_WTCM.pdf))